JustinLawrenceMS/gpt.at.chiclay.com/README.md

 php artisan sail:install
 ```

-Choose anything from the bash menu even though it is not used.
+Choose MySQL from the bash menu.

 Now do this: